 However, a more reliable test seems necessary to decide which set of units is more suitable, by building lexical baseforms and obtaining word recognition rates.
 Two different procedures have been used to obtain lexical baseforms, both considering words as isolated.
 In the first one, called TR1, border units are selected to be context independent both sides.
 In the second one, called TR2, border units are selected to be context dependent in the word side and context independent in the outside.
 Another transcription procedure, called TR3, was used to test the contribution of modelling interword contexts to speech recognition.
 TR3 takes into account the interword contexts appearing in the test database to obtain lexical baseforms of words.

-Table II shows word recognition rates using these transcription procedures, in a speech recognition task with no language model.
-Only the baseforms of the 203 words found in the test database were used to run the alignment procedure, so a closed test was carried out.
-Word recognition rates show that TR2 works better than TR1 -as may be expected.
-However, TR3 gave the best performance, showing the importance of modelling interword contexts.
-Finally, note that DT-based context dependent units outperform the two other sets of units.
+Table I. Phone recognition rates for a phonetic-decoding task in Spanish, using three different sets of sublexical units.